 I was hired as an executive secretary; but my boss believed I could bring my talent to bear in another role, and I was eventually promoted to a mid-range staff position.
 I now had my own office, and I was now included with five or six other staff members who traveled to an annual corporate conference.

 My first business trip was to New York City, and as a young 20-something, I felt unprepared to take advantage of the opportunity I’d been given.
 I felt shy and inept; but besides my reticence at the dinner meeting, there was something else: To my shock and dismay, I learned that most of my co-workers, the “happily married” men and women with whom I’d shared coffee and donuts and laughter back in the office, whose family portraits smiled at me from their credenzas, had “girlfriends” or “boyfriends” out in the world.
 Traveling on business without their spouses, they slipped easily into sexual relationships with convenient partners from other states.
+If their partners found out, it would cause so much drama and heartbreak that I couldn’t understand why they would do it.
+The wives would have to make the decision to forgive or divorce their unfaithful husbands and the unfaithful wives would probably have their husbands dna testing Merriville their children.
+It was this big secret they were all keeping for each other and I didn’t want any part of.

 It seemed I was the last to know that this was part of the corporate culture.
 When I passed one department head I knew standing in the hotel hallway with a bottle of wine, knocking on the door of an attractive woman from Pennsylvania, he seemed unapologetic at having been caught on the threshold of adultery.